johnstaveley/RaspberryPiControl/README.md

   - Just before the Exit command at the end, put in bash /home/pi/Control/Control &
   - Press Ctrl + S then Ctrl + X
   - restart the raspberry pi

+## Blazor App Setup

+- Shared access policy.
+For SERVICE and put in IoTHubConnectionString

 ## Operation